esac-ic/esac.nl/readme.md

 verp_personalized_deliveries: yes
 verp_delivery_interval: 1
 ```
-And then save the file
+> Make sure you change `site_owner` to your own email address.
+You shouldn't receive any emails here, but better safe than sorry.

-run `nano /etc/mailman3/mailman-hyperkitty.cfg` and paste the following text in the file:
+10. Run `nano /etc/mailman3/mailman-hyperkitty.cfg` and paste the following text in the file and then save:

 ```
 [general]